Shirley91/120-Data-Science-Interview-Questions/predictive-modeling.md

 - curse of dimensionality
 - adding random noise makes the model more complicated but useless
 - computational cost
-- Methods to avoid the problem: reduce the number of features by manually selecting only required features or using a medel selection algorithm; use regularization (LASSO).
+- Methods to avoid the problem: reduce the number of features by manually selecting only required features or using a model selection algorithm; use regularization (LASSO).

 #### 9. Given training data on tweets and their retweets, how would you predict the number of retweets of a given tweet after 7 days after only observing 2 days worth of data?
 - Build a time series model with the training data with a seven day cycle and then use that for a new data with only 2 days data.